kubenetworks/kubevpn/README.md

 [中文](README_ZH.md) | [English](README.md) | [Wiki](https://github.com/KubeNetworks/kubevpn/wiki/Architecture)

-KubeVPN is Cloud Native Dev Environment, connect to kubernetes cluster network, you can access remote kubernetes cluster network, remote kubernetes cluster service can also access your local service. and more, you can run your kubernetes pod on local Docker container with same environment、volume、and network. you can develop your application on local PC totally.
+KubeVPN is Cloud Native Dev Environment.
+Connect to kubernetes cluster network, you can access remote kubernetes cluster network via service name or Pod IP / Service IP.
+Intercept remote kubernetes cluster service inbound traffic to local PC with service mesh. and more, you can run your kubernetes pod on local Docker container with same environment、volume、and network.
+Develop application on local PC totally.

 ## QuickStart